 You can copy recovery points to another location for added security.
-For example, you can copy them to another hard disk, another computer on a network, or on removable media such as DVDs or CDs.
+For example, you can copy them to another hard disk, another computer on a network, or on removable media such as USB disks.
 You can then store these copies in a protected location.

 You can also create archive copies of your recovery points to free up disk space.
-For example, you can copy recovery points to a CD or DVD, and then manually delete the original recovery points.
-You should verify the copies of the recovery points to ensure that they are on the disk and are valid.
+For example, you can copy recovery points to a network location or USB disk, and then manually delete the original recovery points.
+You should verify the copies of the recovery points to ensure that they are valid.